Scripts are written to tell a narrative, but they’re also written to be a logistical blueprint for the

 totally cold read, and we really don’t want you to “act.”
 We just want to hear the words: clearly

 and loud.
-It’s the story we’re interested in.
+The story is what we’re interested in.

-In critiquing a script, our first job is to understand what the writer’s intention is.
+When critiquing a script, our first job is to understand what the writer’s intention is.
 We can help the writer by talking about what we experience during the reading.
-The writer wants to hear if the intention is coming across the way he or she planned.
+The writer wants to hear if the intention is coming across the way they planned.

 Also, when we talk about critiquing, it seems like we want to relay the negative: what’s not